nwankwo-ikemefuna/luvaplayer/README.md

 # luvaplayer
-An Android music player structure app written in Java.
+An Android music player app written in Java.